Alijó: Biome

 Rainfall in the region occurs 50 days per year, with normal intensities of 10 mm per day on average, supporting the endemic vegetation and natural aquifers.
 There are several tracts of land in Alijó with forests, constituted essentially of wild pine, interspersed by alders (Alnus glutinosa), oak, chestnut (Castanea sativa), ash (Fraxinus excelsior), bay laurel (Laurus nobilis), willow, cork oak (Quercus suber) and juniper.
 The local industry, based on cork and resin, contributes the regional economic development.
 The brush and small plants in the area include: lavender, camomile (Matricaria chamomilla), legumes (Genista tridentata), ferns, honeysuckle, mimosa, strawberry tree (Arbutus unedo), rosemary, blackberry, gorse, tree heath (Erica arborea), heather (Ericaceae) and common mullein (Verbascum thapsus).
 Other parts of the municipality include pasture-lands and mixed-use vegetation.

 The area is known for a diverse forging and prey species, including rabbit, wolf, wild boar, fox and badger; migratory and endemic birds, such as bee-eaters, tit, owl, cuckoo, lark, Eurasian jay, common blackbird, lesser kestrel, red-legged partridge, European goldfinch, stock doves, hoopoe, dove (Streptopelia), typical warbler and nightingale; while the rivers are stocked with eel, carp and trout.

 Climate

 Alijó has a Mediterranean climate (Köppen: Csa) with cool wet winters and hot dry summers.
 Temperatures tend to increase at lower altitudes near the Douro valley, where temperatures above 40 C are not uncommon during summer.
+During July 2022, Alijó broke 2 records at national level: a record high temperature of 47 C, the highest ever recorded in Portugal in July and the highest average temperature ever, which was 29.4 C with a mean maximum temperature of 39.3 C, the second highest ever recorded in the country, after Alvega.
+In August 2025 Alijó recorded 13 consecutive days with maximum temperatures equal to or greater than 40 C.